Probability Theory In 15 Minutes

 Mathematically, conditional independence looks very similar to regular independence, just with an extra piece of conditioning.
 Specifically, we define $X$ and $Y$ to be conditionally independent given $Z$ if and only if \(P(X,Y|Z) = P(X|Z) P(Y|Z)\) for all values of $X$, $Y$, $Z$.
 Conditional independence is extremely important in modeling, because if we have some random variables $Y_1, \dots, Y_n$ which are all conditionally independent given $X$, then we may factor the joint distribution as follows:

-\[p(x, y_1, \dots, y_n) = p(x) p(y_1, \dots, y_n | x) = p(x) \prod_{i=1}^n p(y_i|x)\]
+\[p(x, y_1, \dots, y_n) = p(x) p(y_1, \dots, y_n | x) = p(x) \prod_{i=1}^n p(y_i|x)\]which turns out to be an extremely useful identity in pretty much every modeling setting.

 We just saw an example (height, age, education) that conditional independence does not imply unconditional independence - in other words $X$ and $Y$ might be conditionally independent given $Z$, but that does not imply they will be conditionally independent.
 Interestingly, it turns out that unconditional independence (regular independence) does not imply conditional indepence either.
 As an example, imagine that you flip two coins independently, so that $X$, the result of the first flip, is independent from $Y$, the result of the second flip.
 However, imagine we have some $Z$, which tells us the total number of heads in both flips!
 Then, if we know $X$ and $Z$, we can do some subtraction to find $Y$ as well; so $X$ and $Y$ are unconditionally independent, but they are not conditionally independent given $Z$.